 - Salt and pepper.

 How to make Greek pork souvlaki

 - Marinate the pork: Cube pork steak or fillet/tenderloin into 1 inch cubes (2-3cm) and place in a large bowl.
 Combine the olive oil, fresh lemon juice, finely minced garlic, oregano and chopped rosemary in a medium bowl with salt and pepper and mix well.
-Pour the souvlaki marinade over the pork cubes and allow to marinade for at least 30 minutes, but up to 24 hours.
+Pour the souvlaki marinade over the pork cubes then cover the bowl with plastic wrap or a lid and allow to marinade for at least 30 minutes, but up to 24 hours in the fridge.

 - Assemble skewers: Soak wooden skewers in water for at least 30 minutes then carefully thread the marinated pork onto the skewers.

 - Cook and serve: Cook the pork souvlaki on a hot grill or grill pan over medium-high heat for 5-7 minutes per side until well browned and cooked through.
 Remove and allow to rest for 5 minutes then serve with lemon wedges.